ubccr/xdmod/docs/cloud.md

 ### Special notes
 - The instance_type attribute is a JSON Object with details of the instance type for the VM this event occurred on.
 - The block_devices attribute is a JSON object that lists information about block storage devices attached to this VM when the event occurred.
 If multiple storage devices are attached the should each be listed here as a separate JSON object.

+## Adding PI information
+PI information for the the cloud realm is ingested from a csv file using the `xdmod-ingest-csv` command.
+When ingesting the data the -t flag should be set to cloud-project-to-pi.
+An example of the command is below:

+    xdmod-ingest-csv -t cloud-project-to-pi -i /path/to/file.csv

+After importing this data you must ingest it for the date range of any data you have already shredded.

+    xdmod-ingestor --start-date 2012-01-01 --end-date 2012-12-31

+### Format
+The format of the csv file into set a project to PI association is shown below

+    pi,project_name,resource_name
+    pi2,project_name2,resource_name

 ## Adding and enabling cloud resources